abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![A map and a preorder of city pathways](../06_functors/preorder_map_functor_route.svg)

-Notice that in order to be a functor, a map does not have to list *all* roads that exist in real life, and *all* traveling options ("the map is not the territory"), the only requirement is that *the roads that it lists should be actual* - this is a characteristic shared by all many-to-one relationships (i.e. functions.)
+Notice that in order to be a functor, a map does not have to list *all* roads that exist in real life, and *all* traveling options ("the map is not the territory"), the only requirement is that *the roads that it lists should be actual* - this is a characteristic shared by all many-to-one relationships (i.e. functions).

 Human perception is functorial
 ---

 We saw that, aside from being a category-theoretic concept, functors are connected to disciplines that study the human mind, like logic, linguistics, semiotics and the like.
 Why is it so?
 Recently, I wrote a [blog post about using logic to model real-life thinking](/logic-thought)) where I tackle the "unreasonable effectiveness" of functors (and "maps" in general), where I argue that is because human perception, human thinking, is functorial, that perception is just a series of functors.

 My thesis is that to perceive the world around us, we are going through a bunch of functors that go from more raw "low-level" mental models to more abstract "high-level" ones.
-For example, our brain creates a functor between the category of raw sensory data that we receive from our senses, to a category containing some basic model of how the world works (one that tells us where are we in space, how many objects are we seeing etc.) Then we are connecting this model to another, more abstract model, which provides us with a higher-level view of the situation that we are in, and so on.
+For example, our brain creates a functor between the category of raw sensory data that we receive from our senses, to a category containing some basic model of how the world works (one that tells us where are we in space, how many objects are we seeing etc.).
+Then we are connecting this model to another, more abstract model, which provides us with a higher-level view of the situation that we are in, and so on.

 ![Perception is functorial](../06_functors/chain.svg)